 Consider using your 'WHY' story in your advertising for the first phase by creating a video or slideshow story.
 You can use case studies as well to tell other people's stories.
-The reason you want this in video format is because Facebook allows you to create an audience of people who watched the video.
+The reason you want this in video format is that Facebook allows you to create an audience of people who watched the video.
 Once you've created an audience inside Facebook Ads Manager, you can then select that audience to send a NEW ad to.

 The next phase of advertising is the 'HOW' phase, the Consideration phase.
 In digital marketing, this phase is where you offer a solution to a common problem that your potential clients have.
 A symptom of someone who needs your services is what you are trying to placate.

-For example, in my business I love to help people get traffic to their websites, build leads, and make sales digitally with Facebook ads.
-One of the main ways to develop a relationship with someone digitally is to get their email address and send them valuable information regularly, so that they think of you when it's time for them to find a solution to their problem.
+For example, in my business, I love to help people get traffic to their websites, build leads, and make sales digitally with Facebook ads.
+One of the main ways to develop a relationship with someone digitally is to get their email address and send them valuable information regularly so that they think of you when it's time for them to find a solution to their problem.
 In this case: digital lead generation and sales.